vincehacks/ReactJS/README.md

 ### QUESTIONS:

 1. When should I use `extends Component`?
 Instead of extend React.Component

-       - They are ideally the same, but {Component} will just import the Component itself and not the whole Library itself.
-Rule of thumb, is import only the things you need.
+   - They are ideally the same, but `{Component}` will just import the component itself and not the whole Library itself.
+Rule of thumb, it imports only the things you need.

 2. Where do you need to call ReactDOM.render() ?
 Every file or just in the main?

-       - Just in the main, the <App> container
+   - Just in the main, the `<App>` container

 3. Is className suppose to be a CSS class that you create yourself?

-       - className is reserved
+   - `className` is reserved

 4. When you render multiple components you need to have keys

    - This will avoid the warning, for React's rendering, it needs to know if it can reuse the component

-    5. Show example of import and export components, do you separate components by file?
+5)  Show example of import and export components, do you separate components by file?
 Or is it better to have more than one component in the same file?

         - Depends on what you are trying to build

-    6. Why do we pass in props in a constructor and why do we have to call super?
+6)  Why do we pass in props in a constructor and why do we have to call super?

     - Only use constructor if it has a state and if you want to attach a function to it, we call super to initialize the the component.
 Javascript prototype

-    7. What does this.bind do and if you didn’t use it, what would 'this' refer to?
+7)  What does `this.bind` do and if you didn’t use it, what would `this` refer to?

         - If I didn’t bind it, it would refer to the actual function that I'm calling it in as oppose to the component itself

-    8. Why do I have to export 'App'?
+8)  Why do I have to `export App`?

-       - I have to import app to index.js (this is the entry point). create- react-app will give index.js to index.html as a minified version!
+    - I have to import app to `index.js` (this is the entry point). create- react-app will give `index.js` to `index.html` as a minified version!

-    9. What does export default COMPONENT do?
+9)  What does `export default COMPONENT` do?

     - Tells exactly which component to use.
 If there were two+ components, it would be confusing as to which component to use/import

-    10. !== compares both type and value and != just compares value
+10) `!==` compares both type and value and `!=` just compares value

+### INTERVIEW QUESTIONS

+1. What is the purpose of state in React?
+How would you update State?

+   - Determines how a component renders and behaves
+   - Allows you to create components that are dynamic and interactive
+   - Each component can maintain its own state

+2. Are you familiar with React life cycle?
+In which life cycle event do you make AJAX calls and why?

+   - Should use `componentDidMount` when trying to make AJAX calls
+   - This method will be executed with the component "mounts" to the DOM for the first time.
+This method is only executed once during the component's life.

+3. How do you update props in React?

+   - A React component should use props to store information that can be changed, but can only be changed by a different component.
+But for state, a React component should use state to store information that the component itself can change.

+4. What is the difference between **pure** and **impure** functions?

+   - **Pure**: Don't modify variables, state, data and returns the same output given the same input
+   - **Impure**: Mutates variables, state, data outside of lexical scope

+5. What is your opinion on **Promises** and **Callbacks**?
+   - **Promise**: A promise is an object that wraps an asynchronous operation and notifies when it is done.
+This sounds like callbacks, but promises work differently, Promises use `then(...)` for success and `catch(...)` for errors
+   - **Callback**: For JavaScript to know when an asynchronous operation has a result.
+   - Use **promises** when see **"callback hell"** which are nested callbacks!

 ### REACTJS CODECADEMY PART 1